frc971/training-2025/tasks/java-evaluation/README.md

 ```

 **Important:** You are not allowed to modify the `EvaluationTest.java` file.
 All tests must pass with the provided test file.

+## Submitting

+Zip all of your Java code and submit the .zip file to this google form.

+If you already know git, you should also make a pull request for your solution.
+If not, wait until you finish [Lesson 1: Git and GitHub]([url](https://github.com/frc971/training-2025/wiki/Lesson-1:-Intro-to-Git-&-GitHub)).